 Take a look at a few of them:

 - Hard money lenders.
 Hard money lenders are simply individuals or groups that are willing to finance real estate deals on their own.
-They put up the cash, and you commit to make payments to them just as you would with any normal loan.
+They put up the cash and you commit to making payments to them, just as you would with any normal loan.
 The attractive thing about hard money lenders is that they’re more willing to accept unconventional deals and/or work with people who have a bad credit score (so long as you can prove you’re financially responsible in other areas of your life).

 Always Get a Second Opinion

-When it comes to something as significant as financing a piece of real property, you should get as many inputs as possible.
-One person might tell you to go in one direction, another could suggest taking the completely opposite tack.
+When it comes to something as significant as financing a piece of real property, you should get as much input as possible.
+One person might tell you to go in one direction; another could suggest taking the completely opposite track.